 Critics say those elements are at work in The Lancet study.

-Teicholz has said that The Lancet study is based on “weak epidemiological data that relies on self-reported data”.
-These data are notoriously unreliable and shown to be correct only 0-20% of the time.
+Teicholz has dismissed The Lancet study is based on “weak epidemiological data that relies on self-reported data”.
+These data are notoriously unreliable and shown to be correct only 0-20% of the time, she says

 Robot-like analysis of low-carb diets

 Click here to read: Teicholz: How low-fat diets can kill you